 Mitigation Strategies

-Fig: Popular webserver and how they parse parameters.
-Source: Wikipedia
+Popular Webservers and how they parse parameters

-Even if the developers are using custom-made APIs, they should take care of unexpected combinations in which parameters can be input.
-Further, to prevent any kind of client-side HPP (reflected, stored or DOM-based) proper URL encoding and sanitization of input are extremely necessary in order to perform uniform parsing at the backend.
-Remember, treat every input as malicious!
+Further, to prevent any client-side HPP (reflected, stored, or DOM-based), proper URL encoding and sanitization of input are necessary to perform uniform parsing at the backend.

 Conclusion

-Although HTTP parameter pollution is a less popular category of vulnerability compared to other more significant and prevailing bugs like XSS, CSRF, etc, that does not diminish the negative impact a successful HPP exploitation can do.
-HPP is just the first step of an attack that can lead to sensitive information exposure, account takeovers and many other devastating effects on an organization.
-This article was meant as an introduction to this bug class which is relatively less known and we advise digging through more research to get an even better understanding.
+Although HTTP parameter pollution is a less popular category of vulnerability compared to other more significant and prevailing bugs like XSS, CSRF, etc., that does not diminish the negative impact a successful HPP exploitation can have.